VIDEO: Interim Director John Kmiec answers common questions about PFAS, January 2021

-This page is maintained to provide up-to-date information on Tucson Water's management of perfluorinated compounds (PFCs) in the water system.
+This page has up-to-date information on Tucson Water's management of per- and polyfluoroalkyl substances (PFAS, sometimes also called perfluorinated compounds or PFCs) in the water system.

 Tucson Water delivers safe, clean, and high quality water that meets state and federal regulations.
 The utility also voluntarily monitors the water system for hundreds of contaminants that are not regulated by federal, state, or local governments.

 In 2016, the United States Environmental Protection Agency (EPA) issued an updated health advisory for two types of PFAS, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 The EPA issues health advisories for contaminants that it does not regulate, but which may pose a risk to public health.
 The current health advisory for PFOA and PFOS is set at 70 parts per trillion – one part per trillion is roughly equivalent to one drop of water in 20 Olympic-sized swimming pools.

 Tucson Water conducts more than 1500 tests for PFAS annually across our system, and adheres to its own operating targets for multiple PFAS compounds that emulate the strictest state-level standards in the country (the U.S. EPA and the State of Arizona do not provide regulatory limits for PFAS):

 - 18 parts per trillion (ppt) combined total for PFOA + PFOS + PFHxS + PFHpA

 - 11 ppt for PFOA

 PFAS are a large group of manufactured compounds that have been widely used to make everyday products – such as cookware, sofas, and carpets – more resistant to stains, grease, and water.
 PFAS are also used in a type of firefighting foam known as aqueous film-forming foam (AFFF), which is used to fight petroleum fires.
 For more information visit the EPA's PFAS web pages.